idiap/facereclib/doc/specialized.rst

 .. _specialized-scripts:

 =============================================
-Running experiments using specialized scripts
+Running Experiments using Specialized Scripts
 =============================================

 .. _parameter-tests:

-Testing configurations of an algorithm
+Testing Configurations of an Algorithm
 --------------------------------------
 Sometimes, configurations of algorithms are highly dependent on the database or even the employed protocol.
 Additionally, configuration parameters depend on each other.